Don’t Be Denied Your Right To Medical Leave

-- Whether you're protected under the Family and Medical Leave Act
+- Protection under the Family and Medical Leave Act (FMLA)

-- Your rights to job security, continuing health insurance coverage, and other benefits under state or federal law
+- Job security, continuing health insurance coverage, and other benefits under state or federal law

 - Maternity leave or paternity leave